Kubernetes Cluster Setup

 Created GPU labeler job for node ip-192-168-93-215.us-west-2.compute.internal

-GPU labeling started - this may take a few minutes to complete.
+GPU labeling started - this may take 10 min or more to complete.

 To check the status of GPU labeling jobs, run `kubectl get jobs --namespace=kube-system -l job=sky-gpu-labeler`

-You can check if nodes have been labeled by running `kubectl describe nodes` and looking for labels of the format `skypilot.co/accelerators: <gpu_name>`.
+You can check if nodes have been labeled by running `kubectl describe nodes` and looking for labels of the format `skypilot.co/accelerator: <gpu_name>`.

 Note